 Millions of companies had to employ new ways to train, connect with, and retain their growing remote workforce.
 Extended Reality (XR) emerged as a creative and effective way of helping organizations meet these needs in an affordable manner.
 The results of using XR in enterprise settings were so powerful, that they are becoming necessary for how companies do business.

 If your company has embraced XR technology, you’ve likely discovered there are unique steps to getting headsets set up.
 Often we are asked, what is developer mode?
 How do I enable developer mode on VR?
-Or more specifically, how do I put Oculus Quest 2 in developer mode?
+Or more specifically, how do I put Meta Quest 3 in developer mode?
 One of the most essential functions you’ll need to understand is how to enable developer mode on your VR headset.

 In this post, we’ll cover what developer mode is and how to enable it on different VR devices.